mre-code/groovysql/README.md

 SqlClient is a database client designed primarily for batch SQL submission.
 It is written in Groovy, which compiles to Java, and is compatible with vendor-provided Java database drivers.
-In particular it works with the Denodo JDBC virtual database driver.
-It has also been tested with the Snowflake JDBC driver and should work with other Java-based database drivers.
+In particular, it works with the Denodo JDBC virtual database driver.
+It has also been tested with the Snowflake JDBC driver as well as the Postgres JDBC driver and should work with other Java-based database drivers.

 It takes input from any one of standard input, command line, or file.
 SQL statements normally must be terminated with a semicolon although for command-line input the semicolon is optional.
-In addition to standard input SqlClient provides an interactive mode with command line editing and history leveraging the jline3 library.
+In addition to standard input, for example redirected from a file or pipe, SqlClient also provides an interactive mode with command line editing and history leveraging the jline3 library.

 Output formats supported are: